Lightnet/vite-solid-surrealdb/README.md

 ```
 ./surreal start --log debug --user root --pass root memory
 ```
-memory = does not store just tmp ram store
+memory = does not store just tmp ram store.

+# DB Events:
+	As read the docs for trigger event.
+It is possible to create proxy fetch logic to call out to send out data.
+Since the SQL has javascript ESM format code support.
+But not tested for email send on nodejs or deno or bun web server.

+# Credits:
+ - SurrealDB discord
+ -